You’re a business analyst.

 The most common resume format is “reverse-chronological,” and it’s for good reason.
-This starts with your most recent work experience, and then works backwards.
-As such, it’s perfect for those who want to show their career progression
+This starts with your most recent work experience, and then works backward.
+As such, it’s perfect for those who want to show their career progression.

 The following resume formats also get our approval:

 - Functional Resume – Skills stronger than your work history?
 Have gaps in your employment history?
 Use a functional format that focuses on your skills.

 - Combination Resume – Got skills AND business experience?
 Use a combination format that combines both “Functional” and “Reverse-Chronological” formats

 Once you’ve chosen an appropriate format, you need to nail-down your resume layout.

 - Margins - Margins of one-inch on all sides

 - Font - Pick a unique, yet professional font